frikyng/repo_for_repoChat/Documentation.md

   - Original "raw" amplitude of the fluorescent signal is stored in `obj.event.peak_value`
   - The lower and upper time range of each event are stored in `obj.event.t_win` (as defined by the onset from/offset to baseline, or by the end/start of another surrounding event)

-If you want to detect somatic events only, you can use `obj.detect_events('soma')` which will only use the ROIs located the closest to the soma (on primary branches).
+If you want to detect somatic events only, you can use `obj.find_events('soma')` which will only use the ROIs located the closest to the soma (on primary branches).
 If there is no soma (e.g. L5 cell, then the most proximal segments will be used instead)